-1.Establishing of The Research Sites
+1. Establishing of The Research Station

-We have made progress on setting up the Kenya Research Station in Nairobi (including setting up the Biosafety Level 3 laboratory and other laboratories) and field research sites in Mbita, Kwale, Kisumu and Busia.
+We have made progress on setting up the Kenya Research Station in Nairobi (including setting up the Biosafety Level 3 laboratory and other laboratories) and field research stations in Suba, Kwale and Busia.
 Building renovation, setting up conference rooms and information systems, and vehicle procurement are currently ongoing.